The power of net zero

 Green methanol is produced using only renewable sources, and can reduce carbon emissions by up to 95 %.
 It is a clean-burning and cost-effective fuel, since it can be used with existing infrastructure.

 When produced from renewable energy sources such as wind or solar power, burning ammonia releases almost zero carbon and SOx emissions.
+It is expected to become an important fuel for power generation.

 Green hydrogen is made by electrolyzing water using renewable energy sources.
 The proton exchange membrane electrolyzers (PEM electrolyzers) used for this process are made by MAN Energy Solutions and its subsidiary H-TEC SYSTEMS.
 The hydrogen produced